anshuln2/oml_1/README.md

 ### Results

 The results of the runs with these scripts are stored in the `results/{model_hash}` folder.
 You can view the model hash from the outputs of the run script.

-## CPU benchmarking
-Run `python cpu_benchmarking.py`.
-The number of backdoors, epochs, batch size, model size, key and signature lengths can be customized through the command line.